-We thank Mauricio Romero-Bastida and Antonio Politi for useful conversations at a workshop organized by Thomas Gilbert and Dave Sanders, held in Cuernavaca, Mexico earlier this year.
+We thank Mauricio Romero-Bastida and Antonio Politi for useful conversations at a work-shop organized by Thomas Gilbert and Dave Sanders, held in Cuernavaca, Mexico earlier this year.
 Rainer Klages, Pavel Kuptsov, Roger Samelson, Franz Waldner, and Christopher Wolfe generously provided some comments and useful literature references.
-We specially thank Lakshmi Narayanan for stimulating this work by requesting a Second Edition of our book on Time Reversibility.
-We are grateful to Stefano Ruffo for his interest and generous help.
+We specially thank Lakshmi Narayanan for stimulating this work by requesting a Second Edition of our book on Time Reversibility, and Stefano Ruffo, for expediting publication in Communications in Nonlinear Science and Numerical Simulation.